Upcoming events

 “Using Artificial Intelligence in the Funeral Industry”

-Jeremy Weaver is a dynamic leader with expertise in strategic planning, team development, and operational efficiency.
+Joe Everly is a dynamic leader with expertise in strategic planning, team development, and operational efficiency.
 Working in the funeral industry since 1980, he has a proven track record in driving cross-functional initiatives and enhancing service quality resulting in significant growth and client satisfaction.
-Currently serving as a Consultant for Service Corporation International (SCI) in Houston, TX, Mr. Weaver works with analyzing client needs to develop tailored solutions for diverse service offerings and collaborating with cross-functional teams to improve community outreach and build brand awareness.
+Currently serving as a Consultant for Service Corporation International (SCI) in Houston, TX, Mr. Everly works with analyzing client needs to develop tailored solutions for diverse service offerings and collaborating with cross-functional teams to improve community outreach and build brand awareness.
 He’s also active in conducting community-based seminars focusing on planning ahead and changing consumer preferences.

 Terms and Conditions: